callumargent/ITProfile/index.md

 ### Description

 ### Tools and Technologies
-The tools I will require to complete this project will include _ for the creation of it, and it will be able to run on home computer systems, and possibly on mobile devices through a web browser to reach a wider audience and subsequently increase the accessibility of the project.
+To develop this app, I will need to use html, css, and javascript in order to build the graphical user interface, and provide the script which the music metadata can be fed in to.
+Using streaming platform integration, I will be able to ascertain a users current musical interests, and also gain information of what new similar music has been released.
+The app will be developed using Atom, which is a free desktop text editor and compiler.
+I will also need to use my desktop computer and mobile device to test the app, and ensure its cross-platform capabilities.

 ### Skills Required
-In order to undertake this project, I will have to learn how to use _ and develop the scripting to power the application.
-This should be fairly easy as there is plenty of existing documentation and help forums based around _.
+In order to develop this app, I will need to learn how to integrate a streaming platform and extract music metadata.
+I'll also have to develop an understanding of the Spotify development API, which will essentially allow me to access all the required data for this project.
+To keep my files organised, I will additionally need to learn how to use Github in the context of a large project such as this.

 ### Outcome
-The overall goal of this project is to reduce the time taken and the human error introduced when _.
-This will solve the issue of _ by _.
-I hope that this application will positively affect the accessibility and time taken whilst _.
+The overall goal of this project is to allow a user to easily discover new music that isn't entirely based on what other users are listening to, in turn providing new artists a way to enter the industry.
+By providing this service, I hope to see more lesser known artists spread in popularity, and create more diversity in the end user's playlist.
+The current 'solutions' to the problem when it comes to expanding a playlist look primarily at the commonalities between users, whereas my app aims to prioritise new releases.